History of algebra: Bloom of Thymaridas

 Iamblichus goes on to describe how some systems of linear equations that are not in this form can be placed into this form.

 Euclid of Alexandria

-Euclid (Greek: Εὐκλείδης) was a Greek mathematician who flourished in Alexandria, Egypt, almost certainly during the reign of Ptolemy I (323–283 BCE).
+Euclid (Greek: Εὐκλείδης) was a Greek mathematician who flourished in Alexandria, Egypt, almost certainly during the reign of Ptolemy I (323–283 BC).
 Neither the year nor place of his birth have been established, nor the circumstances of his death.

 Euclid is regarded as the "father of geometry".
 His Elements is the most successful textbook in the history of mathematics.
 Although he is one of the most famous mathematicians in history there are no new discoveries attributed to him; rather he is remembered for his great explanatory skills.
 The Elements is not, as is sometimes thought, a collection of all Greek mathematical knowledge to its date; rather, it is an elementary introduction to it.

 Elements

 The geometric work of the Greeks, typified in Euclid's Elements, provided the framework for generalizing formulae beyond the solution of particular problems into more general systems of stating and solving equations.

 Book II of the Elements contains fourteen propositions, which in Euclid's time were extremely significant for doing geometric algebra.
 These propositions and their results are the geometric equivalents of our modern symbolic algebra and trigonometry.
 Today, using modern symbolic algebra, we let symbols represent known and unknown magnitudes (i.e. numbers) and then apply algebraic operations on them, while in Euclid's time magnitudes were viewed as line segments and then results were deduced using the axioms or theorems of geometry.

 Many basic laws of addition and multiplication are included or proved geometrically in the Elements.
 For instance, proposition 1 of Book II states: